Information for CDPH Funded CalFresh Healthy Living Projects During COVID-19 Emergency

 CDPH will keep you apprised of USDA FNS and California Department of Social Services (CDSS) decisions and guidance (e.g., programmatic waivers) as we learn of them.
 In the meantime, we encourage you to submit questions, share insights, and offer recommendations to help us customize technical assistance to meet your agency needs by email directly to NEOPB@cdph.ca.gov.

 Capturing Interventions Impacted by Covid-19 in PEARS

 We recognize that due to shelter-in-place, shifting priorities of LHDs, and changing needs of our target audience, CalFresh Healthy Living activities are being impacted by COVID-19 in a variety of ways.
-This document has been developed to help LHDs report impacted direct education, indirect education, and PSE site activities into PEARS in a consistent manner, and in accordance with SNAP-Ed guidance.
+This document has been developed to help LHDs report impacted direct education, indirect education, PSE site activities, partnerships, coalitions, and success stories into PEARS in a consistent manner, and in accordance with SNAP-Ed guidance.
 Consistent PEARS reporting is crucial to our ability to assess the impact of COVID-19 on CalFresh Healthy Living activities.

 NOTE: If a planned activity never happened at all due to COVID-19, this would not be entered into PEARS.
-For now, please track these types of activities outside of PEARS.
-CDSS and the SIAs are still considering the best tools to track this information.
+Please track these types of activities outside of PEARS to be included with CDPH’s annual report.